CVMLmu/DGMMC/README.md

 ```

-### Tutorial
-A Jupyter Notebook is avaiable to illustrate the creation of the dataset, the training of our classifier and the visualization of the the trained parameters of the network.

 ## Other code
 A lot of files are avialble to run the experiments on the several dataset.
 In thos file, you just need to replace the PATH to the folder containing the feature extracted by CLIP and/or ImageBind and also specify where the dataset is stored on the disk.
 Custom datasets have been implemented and are available in the "src" folder to load from the disk the feature on the go.